Archway-SharedLib/dotdoc/README.md

 ### RemoveOutputDir

 Specifies whether the output directory is deleted before processing.
+Default is false.

 ### IgnoreEmptyNamespace